iDestyKK/GMS_AudioGroup_Extract/README.md

 It turns out that these are package files that just store the audio files along with their size.

 The number of tracks is found as a 4 byte integer at 0x10.
-The first file's size can be found by reading a 4 byte integer at 0x14.
+The first file's size address can be found by reading a 4 byte integer at 0x14.
 The file size is stored as a 4 byte integer.
 The bytes after that are the contents of the file.
 After that, the next size and file is read.